echeran/smile-of-murugan/webbook/chapter03.md

 *Lumpur*, 1966, "New Light on Dravidian Kinship Terms", II.
 *International Conference--Seminar* of *Tamil Studies*, Madras, 1968 and "Tamil-Brāhmi Inscriptions of the Caṅkam Age", ibid.
 Thanks to the labours of K.V.S.
-Ayyar, H. K. Sastri, K. K. Pillai, my own, 1 Cf. R. Panneerselvam, "Further Light on the Bilingual Coin of Śātavāhans", *IIJ* XI (1969) 4, and R. Nagaswamy, "A Bilingual Coin of Śātavāhans", *The Sunday Standard,* 26.3.1967.

-2 R. Sewell, Historical Inscriptions of *Southern India*, Madras, 1932;
-D. C. Sircar, *E.I.* 35, iv, 247 (1964).

-3
-3 Cf. H. K. Krishna Sastri, "The Caverns and Brahmi Inscriptions of Southern India", *Preceed*. *and Trans*. of the I *Oriental* Conference, Poona

-and especially of I. Mahadevan, we now know of the existence of 76 rock-inscriptions in the Tamil-Brāhmi script from 21 sites in the Tamil country.
+Ayyar, H. K. Sastri, K. K. Pillai, my own,[^sastri-brahmi-inscriptions] and especially of I. Mahadevan, we now know of the existence of 76 rock-inscriptions in the Tamil-Brāhmi script from 21 sites in the Tamil country.
 While these inscriptions are very short and the